5 Academic Success

 Students first discover what they want from their education, then build a plan to get there.
 This content takes students through the steps to successfully navigate their journey in higher education.
 Topics include planning for success, choosing a career path, setting and attaining goals, understanding financial management, developing critical thinking skills, making healthy choices, using effective communication, managing time, developing learning strategies, developing meaningful relationships.

-A Different Road to College: A Guide For Transitioning To College For Non-traditional Students (CC BY) by Alise Lamoreaux
+A Different Road to College: A Guide For Transitioning To College For Non-traditional Students by Alise Lamoreaux (CC BY).

 This book is designed to introduce students to the contextual issues of college in the United States.
 Non-traditional students have an ever-growing presence on college campuses, especially community colleges.
 This open educational resource is designed to engage students in seeing themselves as college students and understanding the complexity of what that means to their lives.

-This is a Canadian created resourceLibrary Skills for 2nd Year Biological Sciences (CC BY) by Lauren Stieglitz
+This is a Canadian created resourceLibrary Skills for 2nd Year Biological Sciences by Lauren Stieglitz (CC BY).

 This tutorial covers the library skills required for students in 200-level Biological Sciences courses with these objectives: